yuhsijen/yuhsijen/README.md

 Welcome to my GitHub profile!

 ## About Me
-I am a Technical Solution Architect with a rich background in software development, dedicated to integrating cutting-edge technologies into practical, real-world applications.
-Holding an MBA alongside with some IT and finance certifications like PMP, CSM, and PMI-ACP, I bring a disciplined yet innovative approach to digital solutions development.
+I am a Technical Solution Architect with a rich background in software development and project management, dedicated to integrating cutting-edge technologies into practical, real-world applications.
+Holding an MBA alongside with IT certifications like PMP, CSM, and PMI-ACP, I bring a disciplined yet innovative approach to digital solutions development.

 Currently, I am focused on harnessing the power of Microsoft Azure, AI, and Large Language Models (LLM) to drive transformative changes in business processes.
 My goal is to optimize operations and enhance decision-making through advanced technological implementations.